shedwyn/bias-tracker/Proposal_formal.md

         * do I put the conditions in SQL or in python for once SQL hands over the data?
         * Where does SQL get used?
 I know in the query developer for MS Access you can run filters so maybe it is more efficient to do some of the data limitation/mining with SQL as opposed to python?
 #### Django
-    * not sure - this is supposed to help me create the databases and update them, do the "handing off" between Javascript and SQL?  or between Javascript to Python to SQL?
+    * Assist JS with some of the execution of the graphs and charts
+    * will be web interface to SQL and probably eliminate need to write all the SQL for database creation listed above in SQL section
+    * still a little fuzzy on how I set this up
 #### Python
-    * I think python is going to be used to calculate the statistics and transform the raw data into the proper out-put.
+    * to be used to calculate the statistics and transform the raw data into the proper out-put.
-    * Where I can use python instead of Javascript, I would prefer, that way I only use Javascript for those things that can only be handled by Javascript.
-I think it does data transformations and mining better than Javascript, but I have not worked with Javascript much.
+    * create the classes that will work with Django to dip into the db and retrieve the data requested from the web app
 ### Timeline
 **In what order will you tackle your technical components?**
+* python - write the python tranformational code assuming that we will get correctly formatted inputs
+    * set up dummy .csv files to dump output that will be going into django for SQL db
+* javascript - write the necessary code to take raw input and correct/data test before handing off to django
+* django - create framework to connect js & python, develop db portion
+* python/js/django - correcting for poor hand offs, making sure this works
+* HTML/CSS - create user interface

 **Can you guess how long you'll take for each?**
+    * I am going to ** guess ** the following:
+    * 35% python - ~5 PDXCD class days
+    * 20% js - ~ 3 PDXCD class days
+    * 15% django - ~ 2 PDXCD class days
+    * 15% python/js/django corrections - ~ 2 PDXCD class days
+    * 10% HTML/CSS - ~ 2 PDXCD class days
+    * 5% padding - ~ 1 PDXCD class days
 **What are the easy parts?**
+    Uh...relative?
+    * Django
+    * HTML/CSS
 **What are the hard parts?**
+    * python (base of entire app)
+    * js
+    * linking the two with django

 Work on the tough and crucial parts first.